IsipMervie/Charism_fullstack/backend/DEPLOYMENT.md

 # Backend Deployment Guide

 ## Overview
-This backend is deployed separately from the frontend on Vercel as a serverless Node.js API.
+This backend is deployed separately from the frontend on Render as a Node.js API.

 ## Prerequisites
 - Node.js 16+ installed
-- Vercel CLI installed: `npm i -g vercel`
-- Vercel account and project created
+- Render account and project created
 - MongoDB database (MongoDB Atlas recommended)

 ## Environment Setup